 What Film and Video Editors and Camera Operators Do

-Film and video editors and camera operators record images that entertain or inform an audience.
+Film and video editors and camera operators manipulate images that entertain or inform an audience.
 Camera operators capture a wide range of material for TV shows, motion pictures, music videos, documentaries, or news and sporting events.
-Editors construct the final productions from the many different images that camera operators capture.
+Editors take footage shot by camera operators and organize it into a final product.
 They collaborate with producers and directors to create the final production.

-Camera operators and film and video editors typically do the following:
+Film and video editors and camera operators typically do the following:

 - Discuss filming and editing techniques with a director to improve a scene